mokhaircc2/docker_examples/3.python-custom/README.md

 **docker run -it python-custom sh** once inside the container you can type ls to see that the dokerfile and main.py file are listed.
 Exit the shell then the container, control c, then type exit.

-Now type **docker run -d --name mongo mongo**, to runs mongo container from the image mongo.
+Now type **docker run -d --name=mongo mongo**, to runs mongo container from the image mongo.
 After mongodb is running, re-try running the python-custom container:
 **docker run -it python-custom**

 The container times out again, because the python application is not able to resolve the mongo name to its ip address - you have to create a network bridge between the two containers.
 However the two containers can communicate with each other using their ip addresses, but not names).